 I am pleased to offer lessons in New Testament Greek or Old Testament Hebrew by Zoom or Whatsapp.
-I learned these langauages becasue of my love for the Bible.
+I learned these langauages because of my love for the Bible.

 I am happy to tailor what I do to your requirements.
 Absolute beginners welcome.
 Also Biblical studies in general.

 Personally I wanted to study both Biblical languages, and when I finally knew I was going to Theological College, I made a good start on Greek in the previous six months with a clergyman who lived at Carshalton Beeches.
 This meant I was able to start Hebrew when I arrived at college, rather than having to wait a year - they would not have been keen for me to start both languages at once.
 You can read the story in my book What's the Difference between D and R?
 My journey into Biblical Hebrew and get an idea of the challenge of learning Greek or Hebrew.

 I live 300 yards from Woking station, and we have forecourt parking, if you come here, or I could come to you provided we both do a Covid test on the day.
 Online for the time being.
 You can find out more about me from my website, with details of how to contact me.
 Thank you for your interest.
 David Pennant

 The tutors I used myself and would prefer to use with beginners are Greek, J.W.
 Wenham, The Elements of New Testament Greek, CUP and Hebrew, J Weingreen, A Practical Grammar for Classical Hebrew, Clarendon Press, Oxford.
 I have found the most helpful books for translating the biblical languages to be Greek, A Reader's Greek English Lexicon of the New Testament, Sakae Kubo, T & T Clark and Hebrew, Index to Brown Driver and Briggs Hebrew Lexicon, compiled by Bruce Einspahr, Bagster, London, ISBN 0-85150-165-6 ideally in conjunction with thr Brown Driver and Briggs Hebrew and English Lexicon of the OT.